izelaciman/react-grid/README.md

                  {columnHeader: 'Skin Color', columnField:'skin_color'}];
 ```

+**paginationParam:** String type
-**paginationParam:** Matching name of the api query parameter for pagination, it can be customized for different api end points.
+Matching name of the api query parameter for pagination, it can be customized for different api end points.

+**searchParam:** String type
-**searchParam:** Matching name of the api query parameter for search, it can be customized for different api end points.
+Matching name of the api query parameter for search, it can be customized for different api end points.

 ## Available Scripts